cypress-io/cypress-documentation/content/guides/references/experiments.md

 ## Configuration

-You can pass the [configuration file](/guides/references/configuration) options below to enable or disable experiments.
+You can pass the [Cypress configuration](/guides/references/configuration) options below to enable or disable experiments.
 See our [Configuration Guide](/guides/references/configuration) on how to pass configuration to Cypress.